 - Javier G. Magadán, Ph.D.
 (2007 fellow) is an assistant professor at the Institute of Histology and Embryology of Mendoza at the National University of Cuyo in Argentina.
 Magadán will be characterizing an HIV-1 protein to study its role in disease virulence.
 As a fellow, he worked with Juan S. Bonifacino, Ph.D., at the National Institutes of Health, where he investigated HIV and host-cell interactions.

 - Verónica C. Piatti, Ph.D.
 (2010 fellow) studied how neurons in the brain establish and form memories—work that was guided by Jill K. Leutgeb, Ph.D., at the University of California, San Diego, during her fellowship.
-Piatti now leads the laboratory of neuronal plasticity at the Leloir Institute in Argentina, where she is focusing on the hippocampal region of the brain to study learning and memory.
+Piatti now leads a new line of research in the laboratory of neuronal plasticity at the Leloir Institute in Argentina, where she is setting up the first neuronal recordings during animal behavior at her institution.

 - Estefanía P. Bello, Ph.D.
 (2013 fellow) conducted her postdoctoral research at Columbia University, where she studied the effect of the chemical dopamine on schizophrenia with Eric R. Kandel, M.D.
 She now is a research associate at the Institute of Physiology and Biophysics Bernardo Houssay, where she will continue to dissect the neurological basis of schizophrenia.

 In a separate boost of support for Latin American scientists, Williams is also providing an additional year of U.S. research funding to an Argentinian Pew fellow.
 Pew’s program supports two years of training in the States; the additional Williams funds grant one individual a third year before his or her return to Latin America.